 An important ingredient in Iranian dishes, sometimes referred to by their Persian name ‘Zereshk’.
 The berries add a gorgeous colour and a explosion of tart flavour to dishes.
 They are commonly used with rice and couscous, with chicken and with yoghurt in a marinade.Just a little light soaking, frying or simmering is all that’s needed to plump them up and release their delicious flavour – like tangy, lemony currants.

-What’s more, according to some health reports, these little jewels have been classed as a superfood due to their high content of Vitamin C and antioxidants.
-Medicinally, they have traditionally been used as a cleanser and a digestive aid.
+What’s more, according to a few health reports, these little jewels have been classed as a superfood due to their high content of Vitamin C and antioxidant.
+Medicinally they have been used as a cleanser and a digestive aid.